Fertilizing Your Hosta Plants

 If you've stored your potted hostas in an unheated garage or shed over the winter, slowly begin to acclimate the hostas to the outside temperatures as it warms.

-Fertilize pot-grown hostas with a diluted fertilizer (at 25% strength) every few weeks stopping in early summer.
+Fertilize pot-grown hostas with a balanced diluted fertilizer t (at 25% strength) every few weeks, stopping in early summer.
 I prefer liquid fertilizer for my potted hostas.
 It's just a personal preference.

 Hostas generally will not need fertilizer during the summer if adequately fertilized in the spring.
 However, if a second fertilizing seems to be necessary, do it in early summer.

 Be sure to stop all fertilizers two months before your expected first frost date to allow the hostas to slowly settle into their winter dormancy.

 To find the first and last frost dates for your area, click here.

 Your hostas need no further fertilizer other than what was added in the Spring and early Summer.

 However, your hostas will need to be well watered in the summer and into and through the fall.